tbrowder/Text-Utils/README.md

 ### sub wrap-text

-This routine is used a in creating PostScript PDF or other output formats where blocks (e.g., paragraphs) need to be wrapped to a specific maximum width based on the font face and font size to be used.
+This routine is used in creating PostScript PDF or other output formats where blocks (e.g., paragraphs) need to be wrapped to a specific maximum width based on the font face and font size to be used.
 Note it has all the options of the **wrap-paragraph** routine except the `:width` is expressed in PostScript points (72 per inch) as is the `:font-size`.
 The default `:width` is 468 points, the length of a line on a Letter paper, portrait orientation, with one-inch margins on all sides.

 The fonts currently handled are the the 14 PostScript and PDF *Core Fonts*: